PhD in Education

 - To improve knowledge and skills useful in current or planned educational and counseling roles, and

 - To improve the ability to analyze current social, economic, political, and ethical issues and concerns in their relationship to various educational and community situations and activities.

-For additional information about the PhD in Education and Human Development program please see the video.
+For additional information about the PhD in Education program please see the video.